 “By the Numbers,” early on, focused on educating children about the wonder of numbers–and the wonderful ways they could gain a firmer grasp on mathematics.

 Highlights included numerous talks at a variety of schools in the Fox Valley, as well as an initiative in The Courier News of Elgin, Ill., called “Summer Math Puzzler” and guided by Elgin School District U-46 math teachers Ron and Mary Ann Barzso.

 Then, starting in 2001, Go Figure’s primary audience for 15 years shifted to media professionals.
-Providing training to newspaper association gatherings across the country, among other groups, has been a joy.
+Providing training to newspaper association gatherings across the country, from Texas and Wyoming (one busy weekend) to New Jersey, New England and New York, among others, has been a joy.
 And bringing Go Figure to grown-ups will continue to be a part of my offerings.

 However, with so many young people in dire need of mathematical support and a sense that now’s the time to help fill that void with my God-given passion for numbers, the equation is clear: it’s time for Go Figure to go back to school(s) as often as possible.

 Inside Edge PR continues to roll onward, only now with Go Figure as a most familiar client.